mike-lischke/antlr4ng/ReadMe.md

 The unit tests consist of tests for individual classes in the runtime (API tests) and the runtime test suite ported from Java.

-These tests together comprise 530 tests and run in 10s.
+This suite consists of 530 tests and runs in about 9s.

 ### Real World Example